Do you like yourself?

 Are you comfortable in your own skin?
-Are you happy with your appearance, or are you constantly comparing yourself to others, wishing you could be more like them?
+Are you happy with your appearance, or are you constantly comparing yourself to others?
 When you look in the mirror, what do you see?
-A Rockstar?
-Or someone who doesn’t quite live up to your own expectations?
+A Rockstar or someone who doesn’t live up to your own expectations?

-It’s great to strive to become a better version of ourselves, so long as we also accept this current version, flaws and all.
+Our self-esteem and self-confidence is based on how we feel about ourselves, right now in this moment.
+So it’s perfectly fine to always be striving to become better versions of ourselves, so long as we also accept this current version, flaws and all.

-If you’re someone who is overly self-critical, here are 5 ways you can learn to like yourself better:
+Here’s 5 ways you can learn to like yourself better